MicrosoftDocs/dynamics365smb-docs/business-central/across-preview.md

 ### Try Out Your Own Company

-If you want to try out [!INCLUDE [prodshort](includes/prodshort.md)] with your own data, you can switch to a free 30 day trial with an empty company so that you can import your own data.
+If you want to try out [!INCLUDE [prodshort](includes/prodshort.md)] with your own data, you can switch to a free 30 day trial with an empty company.
+The **Set up my company** assisted setup guide can help you specify basic information about your business.
+Optionally, you can import data from your existing business management solution so that you can evaluate [!INCLUDE [prodshort](includes/prodshort.md)] with your own data.

 If 30 days are not enough for you to decide, you can extend your trial.
 For more information, see [Need More Time to Decide Whether to Subscribe?](admin-extend-trial.md).